Faculty Mentor Checklist

 Discuss budget expenses with student.

 Be sure to discuss a specific budget for expenses if items are needed.
-Your student can request up to $300 in expense money.
+Through UROP and URS, your student can request up to $300 in expense money.
 Students must provide an itemized description of the project expenses on their applications.

 Provide student with department accounting information.